NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     images, unproject and save those matches, then continue with bundle adjustment.
 Existing match files will be reused.
 Specify the mapprojected images and the DEM as a string in quotes, separated by spaces.
 The DEM must be the last file.
 See :numref:`mapip` for an example.
+It is suggested to use this with ``--auto-overlap-params.``

 --save-intermediate-cameras
     Save the values for the cameras at each iteration.